mateosolinho/mateosolinho.github.io/_posts/2026-07-20-articulo-mcp.md

 ### 2.2 The Need for a Universal Standard

-The rise of autonomous agents—systems capable of planning, reasoning, and executing actions—made the need for a protocol even more evident, one that:
+The rise of autonomous agents systems capable of planning, reasoning, and executing actions made the need for a protocol even more evident, one that:

 1. Clearly describes the environment in which the model operates,
 2. Allows the model to discover, query, and use tools and data in a structured way,
 3. Is auditable, portable, and secure by design.

-Inspired by standards such as the **Language Server Protocol (LSP)**—which transformed the integration of development tools through a common interface—**Anthropic designed MCP as a modular, extensible, and open solution** to connect models with their context.
-Just as LSP enabled editors like VSCode or Neovim to communicate with multiple programming languages uniformly, MCP aims to allow any model to interoperate with any source or tool that exposes a standard interface.
+Inspired by the **Language Server Protocol** (`LSP`), which forever changed how editors communicate with development tools, Anthropic designed MCP as a modular, extensible, and open solution for connecting models to their context.

 ### 2.3 An Inevitable Evolution

-MCP not only addresses a technical need, but also reflects a structural shift in how we conceive AI systems: no longer as monolithic black boxes, but as composable agents that interact with their environment, guided by explicit, transparent, and reusable protocols.
+MCP not only addresses a technical need, but also reflects a structural shift in how we conceive AI systems no longer as monolithic black boxes, but as composable agents that interact with their environment, guided by explicit, transparent, and reusable protocols.

-This transition toward open, interoperable, and controllable architectures is essential for the next generation of AI-based applications and positions the Model Context Protocol as one of the central components of the intelligent agent ecosystem in 2025 and beyond.
+Moving to open, interoperable, and controllable architectures is key to the next generation of AI applications, and in that future, MCP can become a centerpiece of the intelligent agent ecosystem.

 ## 3. Technical Definition of the Model Context Protocol

-The **Model Context Protocol (MCP)** is a structured communication protocol based on **JSON-RPC 2.0**, designed to enable language models to interact with their contextual environment in a standardized way.
+The **Model Context Protocol** (MCP) is a communication protocol, based on `JSON-RPC 2.0`, designed to allow language models to interact with their environment in a standard way.
 It defines both the **communication interface** and the **structure of the messages** exchanged between system components.

-The protocol establishes a **client-server architecture**, in which one or more **MCP clients** (typically part of the host where the model is running) communicate with one or more **MCP servers** that expose resources and tools the model can use during inference.
+MCP follows a **client server architecture**, one or more MCP clients, usually within the application running the model, connect to one or more MCP servers that provide resources and tools that the model can use during its execution.

 ### 3.1 General Architecture

-The MCP architecture follows a modified client-server pattern tailored for use within language model environments.
+The MCP architecture follows a modified client server pattern tailored for use within language model environments.
 The key components are:

 - **Host**: The main application that runs or interacts with a language model (e.g., an IDE, conversational assistant, or desktop environment such as Claude Desktop).
 - **MCP Client**: A module within the host responsible for managing connections to MCP servers.